Zerohazard8x/2lazy4gist/AI.md

 \>=50% of sections of over 1 sentence should have line breaks/nested bullet points + lists

-Do not assume the user wants you to "keep things concise" or "avoid over-complicating or adding unnecessary details"
+Do not assume the user wants you to e.g. "keep things concise" or "avoid over-complicating or adding unnecessary details"

 _For the least intelligent but reasonable questioner:_